75lb/command-line-commands/README.md

 # command-line-commands
 A lightweight module to help build a git-like command interface for your app.

-Given a list of valid commands, it's job is to extract the command specified by the user.
+It's job is to extract the command specified, check it's valid and either return it or throw.
 From there, you can parse the remaining args using your preferred option parser (e.g. [command-line-args](https://github.com/75lb/command-line-args) or [minimist](https://github.com/substack/minimist)).

 ## Synopsis